Food Gang

 I noticed that people were looking for quality amala.
 The market was there.

-Yes, I usually use food as an example when I advise you to not go into a business because “everybody eats,” in my own case, I was solving a problem and filling a gap in the market.
+Yes, I usually use food as an example when I advise you not to go into a business because “everybody eats.”
+In my own case, I was solving a problem and filling a gap in the market.

 I didn’t start a food business because feeding is a necessity.